 Knife Carving & Safety - Story of the Day

-It was a beautiful day to be outside and there was the occasional breeze to help keep us cool while we carved.
-Students arrived excited to learn about knife safety and the art of carving!
-We started our morning with a feisty game of Fox Tails to release some high energy.
-In this game, participants become Foxes with bandanas tucked away in their waist band and/or pockets.
-The goal is to steal tails from their adversaries.
-After a few rounds, we switched gears and gathered together under our covered pavilion, Red Oak.
+We are so incredibly grateful for days like today when the weather is sunny but not intensely hot and a slight breeze brings fresh air.
+Students arrived with a sense of excitement to learn about knife safety and the art of carving!
+We started our morning with a fun, yet feisty game of Scramble which was a great way to get our blood flowing and ready for the day ahead.
+While some students chased and dodged bandana balls, others were inspired to explore the area digging for wild onions and swinging among the grapevines.
+After a few rounds, we switched gears and gathered together for a morning circle.
 There, we brought our minds together by introducing ourselves and why we wanted to take this class.
-Many expressed interest in wanting to learn how to carve certain objects like swords, and spears while others were interested learning how to carve different notches.
-Once our minds were one, instructors spent time acting out the knife safety rules we follow here at Earth Native.
-In order to get certified, students must remember the following rules: Tool Not Toy, Always Ask Permission, Blood Bubble, Carve Off and Away From Yourself, Don't Get Distracted, and End with a Click and Zip.
-Everyone was able to recite the rules back to an instructor and became certified!
+Many expressed interest in wanting to learn how to carve spears while others wanted to learn how to use a knife safely.
+Once our minds were one, instructors spent time acting out the knife safety rules and agreements we follow here at Earth Native.
+In order to get certified, students must remember and follow these six important rules:

 T - TOOL NOT TOY.
 Knife-handling should be taken seriously and handlers of any age or skill level should treat your knife respectfully as a utilitarian item.